ga-wdi-lessons/react-continued/readme.md

 ## State (10 minutes / 0:30)

 So why do we follow all these principles?
-If not, it is easy to lose control of our application's state. **What do we mean by state?**
+If not, it is easy to lose control of our application's state.

 <details>
   <summary>What do you we mean by a React component's "state", in the context of yesterday's class?</summary>